What is a DEAR day, Anyway?

 Not Sure How to Incorporate a Daily Quiet Time Into Your Homeschool Routine?

-I highly encourage you to check out Homeschool Quiet Time for lots of useful tips!
+Check out Homeschool Quiet Time for some useful tips!

 *Extra Tip: Having a DEAR day for your older children can also be a great way to catch up on lessons with a younger child.
 Plan a full DEAR day for the older kids, while only doing a half day with the young ones!